 Daily NHK Japanese News Reader

 NHK (日本放送協会 Nippon Housou Kyoukai) is the national public broadcasting network in Japan and a leading news outlet.

-Being able to read a Japanese newspaper is a goal many serious learners aim for as its one of the most difficult aspects of the language to learn.
+Being able to read a Japanese newspaper is a goal many serious learners aim for as it’s one of the most challenging aspects of the language to learn.

 - Furigana Feature.
 There is the option to read the articles with furigana or without furigana.

 - Vocabulary is marked.
 Each news article’s complex vocabulary is marked with an explanation of its meaning in Japanese.